momswife/LoA/content/Aerathon - Eternal Labyrinths/0 - History & Info/Livecasting & Divine Oculi/Grand Scrying Network (GSN).md

 ___

-## Overview
+**The Lens of the Realm.
+The Stage of Legend.**

-The **Grand Scrying Network (GSN)** is Aerathon’s most influential arcane communication and entertainment system, responsible for the real-time broadcasting of Delver expeditions, state declarations, gladiatorial combat, magical performances, and major public events.
-It is a marvel of arcane engineering and an emblem of the modern Broadcast Era—where fame, politics, and peril intermingle under the watchful eyes of the world.
+The **Grand Scrying Network (GSN)** is Aerathon’s most powerful arcane media apparatus—a vast system of magical relay towers, enchanted mirrors, and Divine Oculi that deliver real-time coverage of delving expeditions, political declarations, ritual duels, and more.
+It is the force behind the **Livecast Age**, where survival, celebrity, and spectacle converge.

-Founded during the latter years of the Sixth Era, the GSN began as a mage-to-mage relay system and has since become a sprawling international consortium of broadcasters, artificers, nobles, and bureaucrats.
-While its reach is global, its heart lies in the towers of Halvask.
+Founded in the twilight of the Sixth Era and reaching its current scale in the early Seventh, the GSN now spans every continent.
+Though once headquartered in Halvask, its command and core operations are now centered in **Oria**, within the radiant pinnacle of the **Broadcast Spire**.

 ---

-## Purpose and Reach
+## **Purpose and Reach**

-Though originally built for rapid magical communication, the GSN now serves a dual purpose: mass communication and mass spectacle.
-It is both the lens through which Aerathon views itself and the stage upon which its greatest and most tragic stories unfold.
+The GSN bridges two worlds: it is both **a mirror to truth** and **a canvas of illusion**.
+Originally forged for magical correspondence, it now shapes entire generations through its influence.

-**Primary Uses:**
+### **Primary Uses:**

-- **Delver Livecasts** – Real-time footage of adventurers braving the Labyrinths, complete with magical overlays, commentary, and public betting.
+- **Delver Livecasts** – Dynamic coverage of Labyrinth dives, layered with arcane overlays, stat trackers, and public favor metrics.

-- **State Broadcasts** – Used by sovereigns and magistrates to issue proclamations, mobilize troops, or stage public rituals.

-- **Combat & Sport** – Gladiatorial games, duels of honor, and spellcasting tournaments are all major draws.
+- **State Rituals & Declarations** – Sovereigns use the network for coordinated messaging, coronations, and divine offerings.

+- **Spectacle Events** – From magical duels to multi-guild war games, broadcasted conflict is both culture and economy.

-- **Private Contracts** – Wealthy patrons may pay for exclusive access to restricted events or covert surveillance.
+- **Private Commissions** – Nobles, guilds, and criminal lords often pay for exclusive feeds, sometimes bypassing official review.

 ---

-## Infrastructure and Operation
+## **Infrastructure and Function**

-The GSN functions through a complex network of arcane constructs and broadcast points:
+The GSN operates on a multi-tiered architecture of arcane relay systems:

-- **Divine Oculi** – Floating crystal-like scrying constructs that record and transmit real-time events.
-Many are semi-autonomous and guided by arcane protocols.
+- **Divine Oculi** – Sentient-adjacent constructs that record events through scry-anchored perception, reacting to magic, combat, and divine phenomena.

-- **Arcane Relay Towers** – Massive spires that channel and amplify scryed content, relaying it across Aerathon through leylines.
+- **Arcane Relay Towers** – These rune-forged pylons amplify and weave footage through leyline grids across Aerathon.

-- **Viewing Mediums** – Enchanted mirrors, projection glyphs, and scrying orbs allow citizens to witness events at home, in public squares, or within noble keeps.
+- **Viewing Mediums** – Scrying mirrors, echo-orbs, wall glyphs, and mind-tuned familiars allow access from village taverns to noble theaters.

-Access to GSN footage is tiered, with public broadcasts differing significantly from those granted to nobles, guild patrons, or scholars with the proper clearance.
+Access is highly stratified—public displays are curated, while nobility, sponsors, and authorized researchers can purchase unredacted, real-time feeds.

 ---

-## Governance
+## **Governance**

-The GSN is not an independent entity, but a carefully regulated coalition overseen by the **Arcane Broadcast Authority (ABA)** and enforced through binding accords with the Halvaskian Crown.

-**Key Oversight Figures:**
+Though sprawling, the GSN operates under the tight control of the **Arcane Broadcast Authority (ABA)**.
+This body regulates content, licenses scry-tech, and enforces narrative policy.

+### **Principal Overseers:**

-- **Lord Adrivane Elsith**, High Minister of Communications – Handles censorship, emergency broadcasts, and narrative control.
+- **Lord Adrivane Elsith**, High Minister of Communications – Oversees narrative framing and censorship execution.

-- **Thellian Mir**, Archmagus of Transmission – Oversees the magical infrastructure and artifact security.
+- **Thellian Mir**, Archmagus of Transmission – Safeguards magical signal integrity and network resilience.

-- **Luthas Dain**, Scryer-General of Public Viewings – Manages public displays, noble access, and sponsor coordination.
+- **Luthas Dain**, Scryer-General – Curates public programming and handles sponsorship adjudication.

-All transmissions pass through a delay ward allowing for content moderation and emergency concealment.
-Archives of censored footage are stored within the **Grand Vault of Halvask** under maximum arcane security.
+Their decisions are reinforced by Contingency Glyphs, emergency redactions, and secretive archives.

 ---

+## **Economics and Cultural Impact**

+Now one of the largest economic engines in Aerathon, the GSN shapes not only wealth but belief.

+- **Sponsorship Wars** – Guilds and nobles vie for screen time, building Delvers into global icons.

+- **Public Betting Markets** – Labyrinth outcome wagers influence entire local economies.

+- **Merit Influence** – Performance in the GSN affects ranking systems, like the UDMI, and sways recruitment and policy.

+Backers include the **Gilded Pantheon**, **Arcane Merchant Consortium**, and even rogue interests seeking influence through spectacle.

+___
-## Economics and Influence
+## **Criticism and Controversy**

-With the rise of Livecasting, the GSN has become a billion-gold industry, rivaling some nations in wealth and influence.

-**Primary Backers Include:**

-- The Halvaskian Crown

-- The Arcane Merchant Consortium

-- The Gilded Pantheon (Noble Syndicates)

-- Underground Betting Rings and Criminal Networks

-Delvers who perform well may receive direct sponsorship, magical equipment, and fame beyond imagining.
-Others serve only as cautionary tales—or forgotten tragedies lost in the feed.
+Despite its prestige, the GSN has drawn intense scrutiny:

+- **Exploitation Allegations** – Independent Delvers often receive little protection or pay, despite high mortality.

+- **Narrative Tampering** – Recasting events or crafting heroic or villainous personas from edited footage.

+- **Forbidden Recordings** – Rumors persist that some Oculi have captured divine apparitions or living nightmares, now locked in vaults.

+Groups like the **Order of Iron Ascendants** and the **Ghostveil Accord** continue to demand transparency reforms—but none have succeeded in piercing the ABA’s veil.

 ---

-## Controversy and Criticism

-Despite its prestige, the GSN is not without its detractors.
-Common concerns include:

-- **Exploitation of Delvers** – Especially low-ranked or independent ones, who face lethal odds for public amusement.

-- **Narrative Engineering** – Select Delvers are suspected of receiving clandestine advantages or being portrayed unfairly.

-- **Ethical Violations** – Rumors persist that some Oculi have recorded forbidden magics, divine phenomena, or mind-breaking horrors—then sealed the footage forever.

-Religious orders like the **Veilborn Theocracy** and militant purists such as the **Order of Iron Ascendants** have formally condemned the GSN’s existence, citing it as a desecration of the Labyrinths and a symptom of Aerathon’s moral decay.

----

-## Headquarters
+## **Headquarters**

-**Arcane Broadcast Spire** – Central District, Halvask

-A towering crystalline structure etched with leylines and guarded by elite arcanists.
-Home to the primary control nexus of the GSN, the ABA council chambers, and the Grand Archive of Broadcasts.
-Public tours are forbidden without royal charter or noble sponsorship.
+**The Broadcast Spire**, Oria – A towering edifice of shifting crystal and bound echoes, home to the ABA, GSN coordination relays, and the Vault of Sealed Sight.
+Access is tightly restricted, requiring tripartite magical credentials and Crown-sanctioned intent.

+Its topmost chamber—**The Ocular Throne**—is where the highest feeds converge, watched only by those who shape the fate of the world.